alnrott/alnrott/README.md

 <small><strong>❯❯ Some of my recent contributions ↓</strong></small>

-- 🔭 I’m currently working on ciudadano digital (Córdoba, Argentina)
+- 🔭 I’m currently working on CIDS (Córdoba, Argentina)
-- 🌱 I’m currently learning node js and BOTS
+- 🌱 I’m currently learning node js and automation
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on CiDi
 - 🤔 I’m looking for help with english

 -->